cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 it's unsafe for the process to continue execution, and we'll go over some of the cases where it is needed in a moment.

-As a real world example, at [work](https://meta.com) several years ago one of the teams that works on our internal containerisation system, [Twine](https://research.facebook.com/publications/twine-a-unified-cluster-management-system-for-shared-infrastructure/), was checking that their software could properly destroy containers with D state processes present, and needed to produce them on demand as part of their integration tests.
-I gave them some advice, it was implemented, and that was it.
+As a real world example, at [work](https://meta.com) several years ago, one of the teams that works on our internal containerisation system, [Twine](https://research.facebook.com/publications/twine-a-unified-cluster-management-system-for-shared-infrastructure/), was checking that their software could properly destroy containers with D state processes present, and needed to produce them on demand as part of their integration tests.
+I gave them some advice, it was implemented, and I thought that's probably the last I'd ever hear of it.

 Fast forward to today, and I think I must have seen this request at least four or five times in the years since.
 Just as one recent additional example, I